jnalanko/HKS/chromosome_benchmark/README.md

 query/names.txt
 ```

-query/names.txt is just the fasta header of the query in order.
+query/names.txt is just the fasta headers of the query in order.

 # Pipeline